krieo/krieo/README.md

 - 👋 Hi, I’m @krieo
 - 👀 I’m interested in programming and creating computer applications, i've always been a huge gamer and always wanted to create them, now i'm learning so that i can make my childhood dream come true!
 - 🌱 I’m currently learning at UJ computer sciences and informatics
+- Currently all my repositories are set to private so it shows i don't have much activity going on
-- 📫 How to reach me - krieolin@gmail.com
+- 📫 Looking to hire?
+How to reach me - krieolin@gmail.com

 <!---
 krieo/krieo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.